Baha’i Faith and the Bible: Understanding the Differences and Similarities

 Bab believed himself to be a forerunner, much like John the Baptist, who would prepare the way and subsequently, usher in a new worldwide era of peace, under this new world leader/Messiah figure.

-However, on 8 July 1850, Bab, after six turbulent years, had made many enemies between local Muslims and government groups.
+However, on 8 July 1850, Bab, after six turbulent years, made many enemies between local Muslims and government groups.

 He would later be arrested, tried and executed by an Iranian firing squad.